 After finishing Priming let them dry

 Priming is essential, but when you’re looking at painting kitchen cabinets like a pro, it’s just as important to let your freshly primed surface dry completely.
-It should take about an hour for wet paint to fully dry on wood cabinets, though it can take longer if you have high humidity in your area or if you are using latex primer.
+It should take about an hour for wet paint to fully dry on wood cabinet, though it can take longer if you have high humidity in your area or if you are using latex primer.

 Masking tape is one of those things you have around the house that you can apply to your kitchen cabinets.
-After applying primer to your cabinets.
+After applying primer to your cabinet.
 Lay down strips of masking tape along any surfaces you don’t want to be painted.

 Double-Check for Defects After Priming